 August 2010: In golf, a ‘shaper’ is someone who transforms the existing earth into fairways and greens.
 The best shapers are experts who can understand nuances in physical form, materials and environmental conditions in order to create challenging and ultimately rewarding golf courses for its players.

 Architectkidd approached the design of a new golf clubhouse not unlike how ‘shapers’ work on golf courses.
 The site is located in Chonburi province, nearby many of Thailand’s well known golf courses.
-The project commenced in July 2009 and the design was a unique opportunity to re-envision contemporary golf clubhouse architecture in Thailand.
+The design was a unique opportunity to re-envision contemporary golf clubhouse architecture in Thailand.